 While B.V itself isn’t too harmful, leaving it untreated can be.
 According to the CDC, if left untreated, B.V does increase your risk of getting STIs, HIV, and Pelvic Inflammatory Disease.
 It can also increase your risk of infection if you need an operative gynecological procedure.

 Unfortunately, having BV carries some additional risks during pregnancy, such as an increased chance of miscarriage or early delivery (13).
 Most people with BV will have no problems during pregnancy (19), but please speak to your healthcare provider if you’re worried.
-Check out these special vaginal wash and wipes for pregnancy to help!

 How can I avoid getting it?